Crixstal/GraphicEffects/README.md

 ## **Informations**

+This project allowed us to discover and implement several graphic effects with modern OpenGL.

+## **Remarks**

 Concerning demo_shader (13/13), you must modify the light position or disable/enable it to apply the correct colors.
 Same goes for demo_npr_toon (10/13).